Tahar Ben Jelloun: Writing career

 Ben Jelloun's 1985 novel L’Enfant de Sable (translated as The Sand Child) brought widespread attention.
 In 1987, he received the Prix Goncourt for his novel La Nuit Sacrée (The Sacred Night), which made him the first Maghreb author to receive the award.

-His 1996 novel Les raisins de la galère (The Fruits of Hard Work) is a reflection on racism and traditional Muslim ideas about a women's place.
-The protagonist, Nadia (a young French women of Algerian origin), fights racism and exclusion to find her place in French society.
+His 1996 novel Les raisins de la galère (The Fruits of Hard Work) is a reflection on racism and traditional Muslim ideas about a woman's place.
+The protagonist, Nadia (a young French woman of Algerian origin), fights racism and exclusion to find her place in French society.

 In 1993, he received the journalistic award Golden Doves for Peace, issued by the Italian Research Center Archivio Disarmo.
 Ben Jelloun was awarded the International Dublin Literary Award for Cette aveuglante absence de lumière (This Blinding Absence of Light) in 2004.
-In 2005 he received the Prix Ulysse for his entire body of his work.
+In 2005 he received the Prix Ulysse for the entire body of his work.

 Ben Jelloun has written several pedagogical works.
 His first is Le Racisme expliqué à ma fille, translated as Racism Explained to My Daughter (1998).
-The text is an educative tool for children and is a main reason for him being regularly invited to speak at schools and universities.
+The text is an educative tool for children and is the main reason for him being regularly invited to speak at schools and universities.
 His text is addressed to his own daughter, but he is actually writing to all French children who are troubled by complex but important topics that surround racism.
 He argues that the primary solution to solve racism in France is through education, specifically education starting at a young age.
 He also makes the connection between colonialism and racism in a way that is understandable to his young audience by explaining that colonialism is a type of domination and power that aids racism to exist at the state level.

 He also has written L'Islam expliqué aux enfants, translated as Islam Explained (2002), and Le Terrorisme expliqué à nos enfants, translated as On Terrorism (2016) in response to the 1990s protests against French immigration laws, the Islamophobia following the September 11 attacks in the United States, and the November 2015 Paris attacks, respectively.

 In September 2006, Ben Jelloun was awarded a special prize for "peace and friendship between people" at the Lazio between Europe and the Mediterranean Festival.
-On 1 February 2008, Nicolas Sarkozy awarded him the Cross of Grand Officer of the Légion d'honneur.
+On 1 February 2008, Nicolas Sarkozy awarded him the Cross of Officer of the Légion d'honneur.

 In Africa, his novel Le mariage de plaisir was shortlisted for the GPLA 2016 (Belles-Lettres Category).

+Tributes

+The asteroid (29449) Tahar benjelloun was named in his honour.